 Production completed: 18 February 1961.
 First transmission: 18 February 1961

-This episode summary is written from the published synopses and other previously published material as this episode is now lost.
+The following episode summary is written from the published synopses and other previously published material as this episode is now lost.
 The final filmed production may have been different.

-Steed has a meeting with his boss, One-Ten (Douglas Muir), at a house near Heathrow airport that used to be the residence of an air steward called Harcourt.
+John Steed (Patrick Macnee) has a meeting with his boss, One-Ten (Douglas Muir), at a house near Heathrow airport that used to be the residence of an air steward called Harcourt.
 One-Ten tells him to impersonate another air steward called Ryan who had been arrested in Australia for smuggling as he suspects Harcourt before his supposed suicide was a smuggler and may have in fact been murdered by his bosses.
 The next day, Steed shows up to Globe Airlines to start his new job and meets Fiona Charles (Sandra Dorne), the young blonde nurse who assists the airline's medical officer, Dr Collard (Hamlyn Benson).
 He also meets a pilot called Sharp with whom he'll be flying to New York the next morning.